-My research interests examine children's development as part of social and cultural contexts.
+My research examines children's development as part of social and cultural contexts.
 My interests are quite broad, but my research has focused on infancy through early childhood (before starting school) and social and emotional aspects of development.
 I have particular expertise in attachment theory, socio-cultural historical activity theory (SCHAT, following Vygotsky's legacy), ethology (drawing on evolutionary biology), mixed-methods, observational methods, and exploratory/graphic data analysis.
 Recent projects focus on in-home non-parental child care, specifically licensed family child care, commonly referred to as “home day care.”
 Now that I have established a rich data set of interviews with family child care providers, I am increasingly turning to children’s outcomes, including physical activity (related to obesity prevention), nutrition, and stress-regulation (including salivary cortisol).

 Several projects are available for student involvement, but most current efforts focus on family child care providers’ descriptions of their daily routine activities (in-depth qualitative interviews).
 Other recent projects have examined parents’ responses to an internet survey of daily transitions between home and child day care settings (e.g., drop-off and pick-up times), a survey of child care providers to better understand the ecology of child day care settings in the San Fernando Valley, and mother-infant interaction among low-income Latino families (archival video or observational analysis).